 Now what has been said about models, is relevant to the question concerning the validity of the general and special theological categories.
-First, such categories will form a set of interlocking terms and relations and, accordingly, they will possess the utility of models.
+First, such categories will be form a set of interlocking terms and relations and, accordingly, they will possess the utility of models.
 Further, these models will be built up from basic terms and relations that refer to transcultural components in human living and operation and, accordingly, at their roots they will possess quite exceptional validity.
 Finally, whether they are to be considered more than models with exceptional foundational validity, is not a methodological but a theological question.
 In other words, it is up to the theologian to decide whether any model is to become a hypothesis or to be taken as a description.

-6. General Theological Categories
+6. General Theological Categories 6.
+General Theological Categories structure within which the operations occur.

-If categories are to be derived, there is needed a base from which they are derived.
-The base of general theological categories is the attending, inquiring, reflecting, deliberating subject along with the operations that result from attending, inquiring, reflecting, deliberating and with the structure within which the operations occur.
 The subject in question is not any general or abstract or theoretical subject; it is in each case the particular theologian that happens to be doing theology.
-Similarly, the relevant attending, inquiring, reflecting, deliberating are the attending, inquiring, reflecting, deliberating that he has found to go on in himself; the consequent operations are the operations he has uncovered and identified in his own operating; and the structure within which the operations occur is the pattern of synamic relations which, as he knows from his own experience, lead from one operation to the next.
+Similarly, the relevant attending, inquiring, reflecting, deliberating are the attending, inquiring, reflecting, deliberating that he has found to go on in himself; the consequent operations are the operations he has uncovered and identified in his own operating; and the atructure within which the operations occur is the pattern of dynamic relations which, as he knows from his own experience, lead from one operation to the next.
 Finally, the subject is self-transcending.
-His operations reveal objects: single operations reveal partial objects; a structured compound of operations reveals compounded objects; and as the subject by his operations is conscious of himself operating, he too is revealed though not as object but as subject.
+His operations reveal objects; single operations reveal partial objects; a structured compound of operations reveal partial objects; and as the subject by his operations is conscious of himself operating, he too is revealed though not as object but as subject.